romain894/demo-data-visualisation-regime-shifts/README.md

 ## Voilà

-This demonstration is available online HERE and runs with [Voilà](https://github.com/voila-dashboards/voila)
+This demonstration is available online [here](https://regime-shifts-visualisation.demo.romainthomas.net/) and runs with [Voilà](https://github.com/voila-dashboards/voila)

 ### Voilà in shell